cagix/pandoc-thesis/README.md

 have to worry about the somewhat arcane TeX commands and you can still enjoy the centuries-old art of letterpress printing, with its rules integrated into LaTeX.

+You can choose between two different styles:

+-   'simple'

+    The 'Simple' theme uses the [scrbook LaTeX class] and adds a custom title page.

+-   'Eisvogel'

+    The 'Eisvogel' style is based on the [Eisvogel LaTeX template] and adds a back page for the cover sheet with all the information you need for a thesis.

+Both styles let you add an acknowledgement, an abstract (in German and/or English) and a restriction note.

 ## How to Start

 There are two different ways you can start with this template: